 \section{INTRODUCTION}

-Su-Schrieffer-Heeger (SSH) model is the most popular representative of one-dimensional (1D) topological insulator which paved the way for studying the topological phases in the simplest manner\cite{SSH1,SSH2,SSH3}.
-Both trivial and topological insulating phases has been realized in this model by tuning the ratio of inter and intracell hopping amplitudes in this staggered model composed by two-site unit cells.
-Nontrivial phase is observed when this ratio exceeds unity and it is characterized by nonzero topological invariant known as winding number ($\nu$) which is connected to the integral of Berry curvature over the Brillouin zone (BZ) and known as Pancharatnam-Berry (PB) phase or Zak phase.
-This nontrivial phase is at the same time associated with the emergence of symmetry protected zero energy states those are found localized on both edges of open chain.
+Su-Schrieffer-Heeger (SSH) model is the most popular representative of one-dimensional (1D) topological insulator which paved the way for studying the topological phases in the simplest manner\cite{SSH1,SSH3}.
+Both trivial and topological insulating phases have been realized by tuning the ratio of inter and intracell hopping amplitudes in this staggered model composed by two-site unit cells.
+Nontrivial phase is observed when this ratio exceeds unity and it is characterized by a nonzero topological invariant known as winding number ($\nu$) which is connected to the integral of Berry curvature over the Brillouin zone (BZ) and known as Pancharatnam-Berry (PB) phase or Zak phase.
+This nontrivial phase is at the same time associated with the emergence of symmetry protected zero energy states which are found localized on both the edges of the open chain.
 Transition between those two phases with nonzero band gap is accompanied by vanishing band gap found at the phase transition point.

-Importance of topological matter lies with the fact that additional topological robustness in the nontrivial phase protects these systems from any kind of imperfections present in the materials.
+SSH model is connected with the 1D Kitaev model by unitary transformation, which opens up a new field of investigation known as topological superconductivity\cite{Kitaev}.
+Importance of topological matter lies in the fact that additional topological robustness in the nontrivial phase protects these systems from any kind of imperfections present in the materials.
 This robustness enhances quantum correlations \cite{Chen} and causes higher efficiency in electronic transport.
 As a result, topological materials are expected to be more suitable in the development of quantum processing devices \cite{DasSarma}.

-SSH model was introduced before in a totally different context, when it was employed to understand the role of solitonic excitations in conducting polymers, like polyacetylene, etc. Direct measurement of PB phase has been done recently by mimicking the 1D periodic potential of polyacetylene using system of ultracold atoms in optical lattices\cite{Atala}.
+SSH model was introduced before in a totally different context, as it was employed to understand the role of solitonic excitations in conducting polymers, like polyacetylene, etc. The PB phase has been measured recently by mimicking the 1D periodic potential of polyacetylene using system of ultracold atoms in optical lattices\cite{Atala}.
 Signature of topologically protected pair of bound states is also detected by photonic quantum walk\cite{Kitagawa}.
-In addition, properties of tight-binding SSH model has been experimentally validated in photonic lattice composed of helical waveguides \cite{Rechtsman} and in phononic crystal composed of cylindrical waveguides\cite{Li3}.
+In addition, properties of tight-binding SSH model have been experimentally validated in photonic lattice composed of helical waveguides \cite{Rechtsman} and in phononic crystal composed of cylindrical waveguides\cite{Li3}.